mwaghela92/web_app/README.md

 Ideas:

 Player based:
-A
+A:
 1. Get stats for all players you care about
 2. add those stats to a DB table (replace operation)
 3. Option to add/remove a player from the table

-B
+B:
 1. Match based stats for each player
 2. Add it to a graph by matches to visualize for the season

 League based:
-A
+A:
 1. Get stats for selected teams
 2. Option to add/remove
-3. Multiple leagues (test)